hsvu/Notes/COMP3131-Notes/src/Lecture_02/Lecture_02.md

 ## Inductive Base
 ---
 1. \\(\epsilon\\) is a RE, denoting the RL {\\(\epsilon\\)}
-2. a ∈ Σ is a RE,denoting the RL{a}f
+2. a ∈ Σ is a RE,denoting the RL{a}

 In simple terms, \\(\epsilon\\) represents a set of empty strings so the regular expression "" matching nothing.
 And in addition a regular expression with just a symbol defines a set with that symbol. i.e it can only match with every instance of that symbol.